Half of the 100 highest ranked EDGE (Evolutionarily Distinct and Globally Endangered) bird species are receiving little

 A giant net 'skin' is wrapped around a skeleton of poles - paired diagonal 'sheer legs' at either end, each lined to a three-sided pyramid or 'tetrahedron' - which is held in position only by cables.

 Snowdon Aviary was previously home to some of the most majestic birds in the world, including white ibis and peacocks.

 The Snowdon Aviary at ZSL London Zoo is a landmark of historic, cultural and architectural significance.

 Conceived by Lord Snowdon and realised by Cedric Price and the engineer Frank Newby, the Aviary was built between 1962 and 1964 and was Grade II* listed in 1998.

-The Zoological Society of London has been granted funding from the Heritage Lottery Fund (HLF) to refurbish and re-purpose the Aviary and now needs to raise a further £716k so that the restoration work can begin.
+The Zoological Society of London has been granted funding from the Heritage Lottery Fund (HLF) to refurbish and re-purpose the Aviary and has raised a further £716k so that the restoration work can begin.

 We plan to carry out essential repairs to its iconic structure, enhance its use as a modern exhibit and maximise opportunities for public enjoyment and learning.